Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Wall Street analysts regularly release reports about the overall stock market as well as individual companies and stocks.
 These reports include information such as 12-month targets, stock ratings, company comparisons, and financial projections.
 By reading multiple reports, investors may start to see common trends.

-While analysts aren’t always correct and can’t predict global events that affect the markets, these reports can be a useful tool for investors, keeping them up to date on any key happenings that may be on the horizon for particular companies.
-The information in the reports can also result in stock prices going up or down since investors will react to the predictions.
+While analysts aren’t always correct and can’t predict global events that affect the markets, these reports can be a useful tool for investors.
+They can keep them up-to-date on any key happenings that may be on the horizon for particular companies.
+The information in the reports also can result in stock prices going up or down, since investors will react to the predictions.

 Qualitative Analysis